CemAdg/Chatbot_Dynamic_Service_Integration_App/README.md

 # Chatbot Dynamic Service Integration App of UCC @ Retail

-Web App with REST APIs for dynamically integrating services to a speech assistant / chatbot without adapting the chatbot to the corresponding tasks of the service
+The app realizes a dynamic service integration functionality for a chatbot by providing REST APIs that are responding in a specific format which can be consumed and interpreted by a chatbot without adapting him to the actual services behind the REST APIs.

 ## About the Stack

-tbd

-## Chatbot Dynamic Service Integration REST APIs

-tbd
+The app contains a Flask web server with REST API endpoints which are responding in a specific format that can be consumed and interpreted by a chatbot.

-When running the app locally, the app is accessible under the following URL: http://localhost:5000 or  http://127.0.0.1:5000
+When running the app locally, the app is accessible under the following URL: http://localhost:5000 or  http://127.0.0.1:5000 The app is hosted on Heroku and accessible under the following URL: https://chatbot-dyn-serv-integr.herokuapp.com

 ## Getting Started